Can clonidine cause gerd

 Clonidine is a medication commonly used to treat high blood pressure and conditions like ADHD.
 It works by stimulating certain receptors in the brain to lower blood pressure and reduce hyperactivity.

-See also Overdose on clonidine death
+See also Application of clonidine patch

 Studies have shown that clonidine can affect the functioning of the lower esophageal sphincter (LES), which is a ring of muscle that controls the opening between the esophagus and stomach.
 When the LES is weakened or relaxed, it allows stomach acid to flow back into the esophagus, leading to GERD symptoms.